Resources on the Craft of Area Rugs

 If you're a rug hooker looking for some fresh inspiration, this site is a must-see.
 The designs by Sandra Brown are mostly nature-centered: dogs, leaves, trees, scenery.
 And they're all gorgeous.
 This page specifically discusses the art of rug hooking, which Brown says is one of the easiest and most centering handcrafts in the world of fiber art.
 To start, one needs backing of either burlap (rug weight works best), cotton cloth (such as monk's cloth or rug warp) or linen, a hook and some wool cut into strips to hook into your backing, and rug hooking frame.
 Rug hookers often purchase a cutter machine if they prefer an alternative to hand-cutting the wool.
 You can start with a pattern already printed for you by the dozens of design houses or draw your own pattern on the backing and begin choosing colors to fill the pattern.
 Finding other rug hookers to learn from and visit is also good for beginners, so the site offers information on other rug hookers.

-Free Rug Patterns
+Free Crochet Rug Patterns

 Craft Site Directory: Rugs and Rug Making